am009/MaixPy/README.md

 ## feature:
 - 1.14 inch screen supported!
 - microphone useable
-- more stable camera (probably)
+- ov2640 camera supported!

 ## TODO:
-I only purchased single board with on board 1.14 inch screen, with a single ov2640 camera, so support for any other hardware is not planned.(unless I have one)
+I only purchased single board with on board 1.14 inch screen, with a single ov2640 camera, so support for any other hardware is not planned.

-- check out led.
-- learn how to use nncase.
+- learn audio recognition
 - frequently rebase and follow up maixpy code.

 ## Build